 - Acting inappropriately, especially in a sexual way

 - Urinating or defecating in places other than the bathroom

 3. Establish a daily schedule and consistent routines.

 Dementia patients need a lot of structure in their lives since their world often feels out of control.
-By creating predictable routines, you can help a person with dementia thrive as much as possible.
-The more familiar something is to the person, the greater the chance it will be stored in his or her long-term memory, which can help offset some of the short-term memory loss.
-In that way, daily routines can have a grounding effect, providing relief from anxiety and reducing the frequency of troubling behavior.
+Creating predictable routines can help a person with dementia thrive as much as possible.
+There is a greater chance of something being stored in a person's long-term memory if it is more familiar.
+This familiarity can help offset some short-term memory loss.
+That way, daily routines can have a grounding effect, relieving anxiety and reducing troubling behavior frequency.
 As much as possible, when developing a schedule and choosing routine activities, focus on the person's preferences and past favorites (i.e., what he or she liked doing before getting dementia).

-Aside from dealing with behavioral problems, conversing with someone who has dementia is often one of the most challenging aspects for loved ones and caregivers.
+Besides dealing with behavioral problems, talking to someone with dementia is often one of the most challenging aspects for loved ones and caregivers.
 Conversations can quickly become frustrating if you enter into them with unrealistic expectations.
-That's why patience is one of the biggest keys to getting the most from a face-to-face interaction.
-(Remember that you're speaking to someone who still has emotions despite his or her declining cognitive function.)
+That's why patience is one of the biggest keys to getting the most from face-to-face interaction.
+(Remember that you're speaking to someone who still has emotions despite declining cognitive function.)
 In order to have positive interactions, many professionals recommend that you talk to a person with dementia by: